Oire/Iridium-php/README.md

 #### Symmetric Key Methods

 Generally, you will only need the `getKey()` method for storing the key in a safe place.
+You can also benefit from using the `__toString()` method and treat the key object as a string.
 However, let’s describe all the methods for the sake of completeness:

 * `__construct(string|null $key = null)` — Class constructor.
 If a key is provided, it will be applied to create a new SymmetricKey instance.
 If not, a random key will be generated instead.
 * `getRawKey(): string` — Returns the key in raw binary form.
 Needed mostly for internal use.
 * `getKey(): string` — Returns the key in readable and storable form.
 Use this to retrieve a newly generated random key.
 * `deriveKeys(string|null $salt = null): DerivedKeys` — Uses [hash key derivation function](https://en.wikipedia.org/wiki/HKDF) to derive encryption and authentication keys and returns a `DerivedKeys` object, see below.
 Use this only if you really know what you are doing.
 It is used internally by the Crypt module.
 If the salt is provided, derives the keys based on that salt (used for decryption).
-In 99% of cases you don’t need to use this method directly.
+In 99,(9)% of cases you don’t need to use this method directly.
 * `__toString(): string` — Returns the readable and storable key when the object is called as a string.

 ### Derived Keys

 The DerivedKeys object holds the keys derived by the `deriveKeys()` method of the symmetric key.
-Again, in 99% of cases you don’t want to use it, but let’s enumerate its methods.
+Again, in 99,(9)% of cases you don’t want to use it, but let’s enumerate its methods.

 * `__construct(string $salt, string $encryptionKey, string $authenticationKey)` — Class constructor.
 Is instantiated by the `deriveKeys()` method of the `SymmetricKey` object.
 * `getSalt(): string` — Gets the encryption salt.